Train Once for All: A Transitional Approach for Efficient Aspect Sentiment Triplet Extraction: Related Work

+\paragraph{Previous methods on ASTE} Pipeline-based approaches, such as Peng-Two-stage \cite{Peng_Xu_Bing_Huang_Lu_Si_2020}, decompose the task into multiple stages for modular refinement.
+Sequence-to-sequence frameworks like BARTABSA \cite{yan-etal-2021-unified} employ pretrained transformers to generate triplets flexibly.
+Sequence-tagging methods, including GTS \cite{wu2020grid} and JET-BERT \cite{xu2020position}, annotate tokens for precise identification of relationships.
+Machine Reading Comprehension (MRC)-based models, such as COM-MRC \cite{zhai2022mrc} and Triple-MRC \cite{zou2024multi}, reframe the task as query answering for efficient extraction.
+Graph-based approaches such as EMC-GCN \cite{chen2022enhanced}, BDTF \cite{chen2022enhanced}, and DGCNAP \cite{li2023dual} use graph structures to capture semantic and syntactic interactions.
+Tagging schema-based models, exemplified by STAGE-3D \cite{liang2023stage}, use hierarchical schemas for multi-level extraction, while lightweight models like MiniConGTS \cite{sun-etal-2024-minicongts} focus on efficiency with reduced computational costs.

+Table~\ref{tab:baselines} summarizes these baseline methods, along with our proposed model, in terms of their core approaches and time complexities.

-Transition-based approaches are widely used in dependency parsing, leveraging shift-reduce and bidirectional arc actions (\texttt{left-arc}, \texttt{right-arc}) for efficient \(O(n)\) parsing \cite{aho1973theory, nivre-2003-efficient, cer2010parsing}.
-These parsers maintain stack, buffer, and arc relations to track transitions and have been extended to tasks like token segmentation \cite{zhang2016transition} and argument mining \cite{bao2021neural}.
-Beyond parsing, transition-based methods have been applied to structured sentiment analysis, generating graph structures for opinion extraction \cite{fernándezgonzález2023structuredsentimentanalysistransitionbased} and incremental constituency parsing using graph neural networks \cite{yang2020stronglyincrementalconstituencyparsing}.
-A unifying theory bridges transition-based parsing and sequence labeling for simplified learning \cite{gómezrodríguez2020unifyingtheorytransitionbasedsequence}, while in AMR parsing, structure-aware fine-tuning achieves state-of-the-art results \cite{zhou2021structureawarefinetuningsequencetosequencetransformers}.
-Their flexibility and efficiency make them effective across diverse NLP tasks.
+\paragraph{Transition-based Methods in NLP} Transition-based approaches are widely used in dependency parsing, leveraging shift-reduce and bidirectional arc actions (left-arc, right-arc) for efficient \(O(n)\) parsing \cite{aho1973theory, nivre-2003-efficient, cer2010parsing}.
+These parsers maintain stack, buffer, and arc relations to track transitions and then build up dependency relations between tokens.